jeffluppes/NaturalComputingDNN/README.md

-# Welcome to our project page
+# Natural Computing, team Eastern Screech Owl
+Roel, Jeffrey and Jordi.

 ## Getting started
-To start, simply clone this repo using `git clone `
+To start, simply clone this repo using `git clone https://github.com/jeffluppes/NaturalComputingDNN` - assuming git is installed.
+If not, it is also possible to download this entire repo the old-fashioned way/

 From there on, things get a little bit complicated.